WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ### Parasol cells

-Like midget cells, ON and OFF center parasol are covering the whole retina.
+Like midget cells, ON and OFF center parasol cells are covering the whole retina.
 However, unlike midget cells, parasol cells with the same type (ON or OFF) have their receptive field overlapping [13].
-The distance between 2 neighbors cells of the same type represent half of their receptive field.
+The distance between 2 neighbors cells center of the same type, represent half of their receptive field diameter.

 For the parasol cell, I did not find yet a study that shows the continuous distribution.
 I will use global statistics to approximate this distribution.